Submissions are now closed!

 Roundtable Presentation (individual or co-authored submission)

-Each roundtable presentation can have Presenting Authors and Non-Presenting Authors.
-Individual submissions will be combined with other roundtable individual submissions based on common themes or shared topics by conference organizers (either through a CIES SIG, CIES Standing Committee, or the General Pool).
-Roundtable sessions allow for enhanced collaboration and substantive discussion among participants.
-Roundtable sessions will combine three to four papers in a 75-minute session.
-Each paper presenter will have 8-10 minutes to present their paper, followed by a discussion facilitated by a discussant between presenters and attendees, providing an interactive setting for those who seek to engage in discussion about their work.
-In the case of co-authored presentations, more than one presenter may present within these 8-10 minutes.
-Each session is assigned a discussant who facilitates the discussion and monitors time.
-Audio-visual equipment is not provided for roundtable sessions; however, presenters may display information from their own tablet or laptop computer.
+In a roundtable presentation an author or co-authors present an original paper/study.
+Roundtable sessions allow for enhanced collaboration and substantive discussion among participants in the roundtable and attendees.
+Individual roundtable submissions will be placed with other roundtable submissions by conference organizers (either through a CIES SIG, CIES Standing Committee, or the General Pool) based on the abstract, title and keyword selection.
+Roundtable sessions generally consist of three to four presenters in a 75-minute session.
+Each presentation will be 8-10 minutes.
+In the case of co-authored presentations, more than one presenter may present within these 8-10 Each session is assigned a chair from one of the presenters, who monitors time and facilitates the question-and-answer session.
+Audio-visual equipment is not provided for roundtable sessions; however, presenters may display information from their own tablet or computer.
+Please note that multiple roundtable presentations may be scheduled together in a large shared conference room.

 Roundtable Presentation (individual or co-authored) Submission Requirements:

-• A roundtable (individual) submission is submitted in the form of an abstract of a paper.
+- A roundtable (individual) proposal is submitted in the form of an abstract based on an individual or co-authored original paper/study.
 The submission must be presented in a narrative form (i.e., presentation slides, and/or summary charts/tables/bullet points are not accepted).

-• Roundtable (individual) submissions have a word count of 500 words or fewer.
+- Roundtable (individual) submissions have a maximum word count of 500 words.

 For full details on how to upload your submission, view the Roundtable Presentation Instructions.